 Today the Meet Your Master Artisan project is particularly relevant, as are masterclasses and participation in applied art exhibitions.

-Rasma Āboltiņa’s knitting technique is now our studio’s trademark and several members are well versed in it.
+Rasma Āboltiņa’s knitting technique is now the Folk Art Studio Mazsalaca’s trademark and several members are well versed in it.
 This is a source of pride, but it also carries a responsibility not to give up and act to ensure it lives on.

 Rasma Āboltiņa’s legacy encourages the knitters of Mazsalaca to continue planning and thinking about launching a Latvia-wide project to develop and consolidate double-knit mitten skills.